ioztelcan/coredump/notes/cheatsheets/gdb.md

 `x /100bs buf` -> Prints 100 bytes as string

 ### Running a python file with gdb:
+!!! important "Warning"
-!!!
-Warning: This might only work with instantiations of c code within python.
+    This might only work with instantiations of c code within python.

  - Run `gdb python3`
  - Inside gdb `run ./python_file.py`